 - Profile of the organizations that have launched: around a third of all surveys launched are from companies in the Tech and IT industry (36%).
-This reflects the pattern we saw in the early COVID-19 Response benchmark data, whereby these types of organizations are likely able to pivot faster in their response and be more agile in gathering employee feedback.
+This reflects the pattern we saw in the early COVID-19 response survey participants, whereby these types of organizations are likely able to pivot faster in their response and be more agile in gathering employee feedback.
 The remaining data is spread somewhat evenly across a range of industries, including Non-profit (4%), financial services (3%), investment banking (3%), insurance (3%), marketing (2%), hospital and healthcare (2%), food and beverage (2%) Real estate (2%) and construction (2%).
 We also see a skew towards small and medium-size organizations with 52% of surveys launched by companies with 200 employees or lower and 23% between 200-500.
 22% is from larger organization's (500-5000 employees) and just 2% from companies with 5000+ employees who have launched the surveys.

 How to use this benchmark

 Regardless of which COVID-19 survey template questions you have used, you can load this benchmark as a source of comparison within the platform.
 This means that you are able to mix and match questions across our different COVID-19 survey templates and will only need to upload a single comparison file.